shifubear/linear_equation_lesson/README.md

 # Linear Equation Lesson Demo

 The project was built in a conda environment using Python 3.9.
-The only package that was installed was `streamlit`.
+The only package that was installed was `streamlit` and there are no other dependencies.

 To run the app, use
 ```